Okonjima Plains Camp

 Meet our specialists

-Call us on (858) 523-9000 to start planning your vacation to Okonjima Plains Camp or take a look at our itineraries to Damaraland
+To start planning your vacation to Okonjima Plains Camp

 Okonjima Plains Camp, which replaced the Main Camp and reopened in June 2014.
 Plains Camp has a fantastic, vast main area with a bar, shop, dining area and a selection of seating areas; it's split level and is known as The Barn - the focal point being the enormous floor to ceiling glass windows right across the front which overlook the plains.
 Plains Camp has 24 rooms, so it's a relatively large camp, and the rooms are split into two categories - the View Rooms are larger, newly built, and have an outside veranda - they are quite widely spaced and have views over the plain.
 The Standard rooms are a little smaller, and still have the views but do not have a veranda.